safaksrd/aws-devops-2022/devops/Hands-on-Kohort-EU&10/kubernetes-EU/kubernetes-02-basic-operations/README.md

 kubectl rollout history deploy clarus-deploy --revision=2 kubectl rollout history deploy clarus-deploy --revision=3
 ```

-- Apply `kubectl get rs` and show how many replica set exist and explain why?

 - List the `Deployment`, `ReplicaSet` and `Pods` of `clarus-deploy` deployment using a label and explain ReplicaSets.